scottvr/d-phacktorator/README.md

 - Utilizes multiprocessing for efficient computation

 ### Installation:
+Clone this repo.
 Install the dphackt lib as described in the next section.
+(You could just move the dphackt/ subdirectory into the d-phacktorator/ subdirectory if you don't wish to install the lib to your Python environment.)

 ### Usage:
 ```